How to Delete Photos from iPhone but Not iCloud with Ease

 After uploading all your iPhone photos to iCloud, as long as you enable iCloud Photo Library, you’ll see these photos still show up on your iPhone but not consume any storage.
 Now, you successfully delete photos from your iPhone but not iCloud.

-1. If you have two iCloud accounts, you can use AnyTrans to transfer data between two iCloud accounts directly.
+1. If you have two iCloud accounts, you can use AnyTrans for iOS to transfer data between two iCloud accounts directly.

-2. You can also use AnyTrans to access and export data from iTunes backup and iCloud backup.
+2. You can also use AnyTrans for iOS to access and export data from iTunes backup and iCloud backup.

 The Bottom Line

 Hope this guide can give you a hand on how to delete photos from iPhone but not iCloud.
 You can choose the best one for yourself.
 If you have better solutions, welcome to share with us via comment.
-By the way, if you want to transfer data among multiple iCloud accounts, you can have a try on AnyTrans.
+By the way, if you want to transfer data among multiple iCloud accounts, you can have a try on AnyTrans for iOS.
 Besides, it will bring you more convenience.